Welcome from the director

 The School of Public Health and Health Systems (SPHHS) is one of three academic units within the Faculty of Applied Health Sciences (AHS), which is one of six faculties at the University of Waterloo.

-Most SPHHS faculty offices are located in B.C.
-Matthews Hall (BMH) and the Lyle S. Hallman Institute for Health Promotion (LHI).
+SPHHS faculty offices are located in B.C.
+Matthews Hall (BMH), the Lyle S. Hallman Institute for Health Promotion (LHI), and the Toby Jenkins Applied Health Research Building (TJB).
 Appointments can be made through email or in person.

 Important information for new students